iqm0/garden/README.md

 # ComSen
 ## A Common Sense Approach to Software Development

-Welcome to ComSen, the Common Sense framework for software development teams who value flexibility, collaboration, and the human element in their projects.
-ComSen (short for Common Sense) is a manifesto, an idea, a methodology designed to break free from the rigid confines of traditional software development practices, offering a breath of fresh air to small teams everywhere.
+Welcome to **ComSen**, the _Common Sense framework for software development teams_ who value flexibility, collaboration, and the human element in their projects. **ComSen** (short for _Common Sense_) is a manifesto, an idea, a methodology designed to break free from the rigid confines of traditional software development practices, offering a breath of fresh air to small teams everywhere.

 ### Our Philosophy